FullMetal1331/ScheduleMobileApp/README.md

 ## TimeTable
 The TimeTable page contains all seven days of the week with entries for each day divided on an hourly basis from 9AM - 6PM.
-(P.S.
-The pixel overflow is now fixed  :sweat_smile: )

 <p align="center">
 <img src='https://raw.githubusercontent.com/FullMetal1331/ScheduleMobileApp/master/images/timetable.gif' height=600 />